-Experimental AI-generated summary referencing Polymarket data · UpdatedWill the U.S. invade Iran before 2027?
+Experimental AI-generated summary referencing Polymarket data.
+This is not trading advice and plays no role in how this market resolves. · UpdatedWill the U.S. invade Iran before 2027?

 For the purposes of this market, land de facto controlled by Iran or the United States as of November 4, 2025 12:00 PM ET, will be considered the sovereign territory of that country.